 Where can I find assistance and advice for obtaining benefits?

-Your best resource for advice with workers’ compensation claims is a law firm that specifically handles claims of this nature.
-A workers’ compensation attorney can help with all aspects of the claims process, from initial claim to appeal, and ensure you get the full amount of benefits that you are entitled to.
+Your best resource for advice with workers comp claims is a law firm that specifically handles claims of this nature.
+A workers compensation lawyer can help with all aspects of the claims process, from initial claim to appeal, and ensure you get the full amount of benefits that you are entitled to.

 The work injury attorneys at Ted A. Greve & Associates, P.A. provide free consultations to injured workers and their families.
 We have over two decades of experience helping people in Charlotte get the benefits they need and deserve after serious work-related incidents.
 We would be happy to help you too.